 \section{Abstract}

-Discrimination mitigation with machine learning (ML) models could be complicated because multiple factors may interweave with each other including hierarchically and historically.
-Yet few existing fairness measures are able to capture the discrimination level within ML models in the face of multiple sensitive attributes.
-To bridge this gap, we propose a fairness measure based on distances between sets from a manifold perspective, named as `\ppsdisfull{} (\ppsdisabbr{})' with two optional versions, which can deal with a fine-grained discrimination evaluation for several sensitive attributes of multiple values.
-To accelerate the computation of distances of sets, we further propose two approximation algorithms named `\ppsalgfull{} (\ppsalgabbr{})' and `\ppsuperfull{} (\ppsuperabbr{})' to respectively resolve bias evaluation of one single sensitive attribute with multiple values and that of several sensitive attributes with multiple values.
+Discrimination mitigation within machine learning (ML) models could be complicated because multiple factors may be interwoven hierarchically and historically.
+Yet few existing fairness measures can capture the discrimination level within ML models in the face of multiple sensitive attributes (SAs).
+To bridge this gap, we propose a fairness measure based on distances between sets from a manifold perspective, named as `\emph{\ppsdisfull{}} (\ppsdisabbr{})' with two optional versions, which can deal with a fine-grained discrimination evaluation for several SAs of multiple values.
+Because directly computing \ppsdisabbr{} may be costly, to accelerate its subprocedure---the computation of distances of sets, we further propose two approximation algorithms named `\emph{\ppsalgfull{}} (\ppsalgabbr{})' and `\emph{\ppsuperfull{}} (\ppsuperabbr{})' to respectively resolve bias evaluation of one single SA with multiple values and that of several SAs with multiple values.
 Moreover, we provide an algorithmic effectiveness analysis for \ppsalgabbr{} under certain assumptions to explain how well it could work.
-The empirical results demonstrate that our proposed fairness measure \ppsdisabbr{} is valid and approximation algorithms (\ie{} \ppsalgabbr{} and \ppsuperabbr{}) are effective and efficient.
+The empirical results demonstrate that our proposed fairness measure \ppsdisabbr{} is valid and approximation algorithms (\ie{} \ppsalgabbr{} and \ppsuperabbr{}) are effective and efficient.\looseness=-1